 Center for Pain Management

-The Center for Pain Management at UPMC Passavant offers specially trained, board-certified anesthesiologists as well as board-certified anesthesiologists in pain management, together with other physicians, nurses, and therapists, to help develop a plan that will help you manage and overcome your pain.
+The team at the Center for Pain Management at UPMC Passavant work together to help you manage and overcome your pain.
+Our team includes:

 Conditions We Treat

 The center can treat all types of pain problems including: